Williamsport, Pennsylvania: Government

 Lycoming County Prison was built between 1799 and 1801; today it is a night club.

 Williamsport operates on a "Strong Mayor" form of government, meaning the mayor is given almost total administrative authority and a clear, wide range of political independence with the power to appoint and dismiss department heads without council approval and little need for public input.
 The mayor is Derek Slaughter.

-Williamsport is located in Pennsylvania's 23rd senatorial District, Pennsylvania's 83rd House District, and Pennsylvania's 12th congressional district.
+Williamsport is located in Pennsylvania's 23rd senatorial District, Pennsylvania's 83rd House District, Pennsylvania's 9th congressional district, and Pennsylvania's 15th congressional district.

 Fire protection

-Williamsport Bureau of Fire was established in 1874 after a devastating fire that destroyed much of the cities down town in 1871.
+Williamsport Bureau of Fire was established in 1874 after a devastating fire that destroyed much of the city's downtown in 1871.
 It has a cooperative agreement with the Old Lycoming Volunteer Fire Department.
 Since the late 1980s, it contracts with Susquehanna Regional EMS for ambulance service.

 Economy

 Williamsport's top ten employers are UPMC Susquehanna, the Pennsylvania State Government, the Pennsylvania College of Technology, Williamsport Area School District, Brodart Company, Springs Window Fashions, Weis Markets, West Pharmaceuticals, and Textron Lycoming Engines.

 Williamsport is noted for the Lycoming aircraft engines which is a division of Avco Corporation and a subsidiary of Textron.
 Brodart, a library supplies company, is also based in Williamsport.
 Overhead Garage Door is also located in Newberry.
 Bethlehem Wire Rope, a 46 acre manufacturing complex in Williamsport, with over 620000 sqft under roof, is the single largest wire rope manufacturing facility in North America.

 Recently, interest has grown in extracting natural gas in the Williamsport area.
 Williamsport has become a key area in the Marcellus Shale drilling.

 Lonza Group, a Swiss biotechnology and pharmaceutical company, has a large manufacturing site on the western fringes of the city, where a number of specialty chemicals are made that go into a wide array of oilfield, nutritional, personal care, and industrial applications.

 The Williamsport Downtown Gateway Revitalization Project began in 2004 in order to attract more people (both citizens of the Williamsport community and visitors) to the downtown Williamsport area.
 The construction on the Carl E. Stotz Memorial Little League Bridge, the first of many projects, began in June 2004 and was completed in 2008.